 The real secret to catching more fish is knowledge!
 The more you know, the more fish you’ll catch.
 These ice fishing tips and techniques are proven winners.

 Whether you’re ice fishing for Walleye, Northern Pike, Crappie, Perch or any other type of fish it’s important to know as much as you can about the species you’re after.

-You’ll find a lot of great general tips below that relate to most species of fish.
-But every species has its own nature and characteristics so follow these links for specific information:
+You’ll find a lot of great general tips below that relate to most species of fish but every species has its own nature and characteristics so follow these links for specific tips and techniques:

 Table of Contents

 In many respects, ice angling differs from warm-weather fishing.
 Dropping a line in a hole you’ve cut in the hard water doesn’t demand much casting skill, and lure selection changes radically, too.
 And if you want a laugh, bring your winter jigging rig out onto the lake in July!

 But one thing holds true no matter the season: if you can’t find the fish, you can’t catch them.

 The ice gives you full access to the lake, but it’s not quite as easy as cranking up your outboard or creeping around a point with your trolling motor.
 Instead, you’ll need to drill hole after hole, plan out a strategy, and know–rather than guess–where the fish are schooling.
 Frigid temps and low oxygen levels alter fish behavior and understanding how these factors make a difference separates seasoned pros from average Joes.

 In short, it takes more skill, more knowledge, and more savvy to land crappie, perch, muskies, and pike throughout the winter season, and only the best anglers can catch their limit regularly.
 Want to join their ranks?
 Study up!